Response Composables

 Plain Response

-The easiest way to respond to the request is to return a value from the handler function.
-Whatever is returned from the handler is the response.
-If a handler returns a JSON object, it will be stringified and the Content-Type header will be set to application/json automatically.
+The simplest way to respond is to return a value from the handler function.
+Whatever is returned becomes the response body.
+Objects are JSON-stringified with appropriate headers set automatically.

 Example: